0foo/geraldine/README.md

 * see plugin folder: [./geraldine/plugins](./geraldine/plugins)

-* The name of the plugin will be the key you call in the front matter
+* The name of the plugin will be set in the `processer` field in the front matter

 * The plugin needs a top level function with the name `geraldine` that gets called by the main system.